A Few Investment Lessons. Part III.

-What I also do (in some cases) is tracking the “delta” from my Stop Order in the spreadsheet without actually setting that stop.
-When my “delta” is close to prospective sell order, I monitor it closely, and I sell the stock based on the end-of-day price rather than on the stop that can be triggered during daily disturbances.
+What I also do (in some cases) is track the “delta” from my Stop Order in the spreadsheet without actually setting that stop.
+When my “delta” is close to the prospective sell order, I monitor it closely, and I sell the stock based on the end-of-day price rather than on the stop that can be triggered during daily disturbances.
 This way, I avoid market makers’ tricks.

 3. I use position sizing.
 If I have decided to buy the stock, I usually invest around 50-55% of my maximum for any single entity, and then I set the stop order ~2% below the purchase price and watch the trend.
 If the stock nosedives, my stop order is triggered but the loss will be smaller than with the full position.
 When I see the new high of the typical cap-and-handle formation, I am adding more shares until I reach $6,000-$7,000.

 Now, I want to explain my approach to liquid investments such as stocks, ETFs, and their variations.
-Under liquid assets I assign all investments (including holding some cash) that can be easily bought and sold on the first wish.
+Under liquid assets, I assign all investments (including holding some cash) that can be easily bought and sold on the first wish.

-I am adding the prospective stocks into my watch list (see below) and buy them when there are several conditions are met (of course, it does not always apply for CEFs or ETFs that might have different criteria):
+I am adding the prospective stocks into my watch list (see below) and buying them when there are several conditions are met (of course, it does not always apply for CEFs or ETFs that might have different criteria):

 - The chart pattern confirms the underlining strength with a volume that exceeds the average by at least 40% - the indication that institutional investors are actively buying the shares.